-An employee may earn 160 hours of compensatory time under the USPTO maternity/paternity policy before the baby is born or placed for adoption that may be used after the baby is born or placed for adoption.
+One may earn 160 hours of compensatory time under the USPTO maternity/paternity policy before the baby is born or placed for adoption that may be used after the baby is born or placed for adoption.
 Up to 160 hours may be carried over from biweek to biweek for maternity/paternity purposes.
-An employee may continue to earn and use additional hours of maternity/paternity compensatory time after the baby is born or placed for adoption for the first 6 months after the birth or placement.
-An employee may use this compensatory time instead of taking LWOP to create a more flexible work schedule.
-For example, you could earn compensatory time on the weekend while baby is cared for by someone else, then take a day or two off during the work week using that compensatory time.
+This compensatory time is in addition to regular compensatory time.
+One may continue to earn and use additional hours of maternity/paternity compensatory time after the baby is born or placed for adoption for the first 6 months after the birth or placement.
+You may use this compensatory time instead of taking LWOP to create a more flexible work schedule.
+For example, you could earn compensatory time on the weekend while your spouse takes care of the baby, then take a day or two off during the work week using that compensatory time.
 Compensatory time may only be earned on the weekend if you have been in a pay status for over 40 hours for the week.
 Thus you may not earn compensatory time on the weekends if you have taken LWOP during the work week.
 However, you may earn compensatory time for work in excess of 8-10 hours a day (i.e., if you are working 8 hour days, you could earn compensatory time on that day for hours worked in excess of 8).
 Compensatory time, by law, is an alternative form of payment for overtime which is why these restrictions apply.
 Be aware that compensatory time expires 26 pay periods after the pay period in which it is earned.

-Once you pass your probationary period, you can take advantage of the USPTO maternity/paternity policy or FMLA (including PPL) depending on how old your child is at the time or how long since your child was placed for adoption or foster care.
-See the "POPA Help Guide for Maternity/Paternity Issues Non-Probationary Employees" for more information.
+Once you pass your probationary period, you can take advantage of the USPTO maternity/paternity policy or FMLA depending on how old your child is at the time or how long since your child was placed for adoption.